revaturelabs/staging-management-system-old/README.md

 1. Make sure *Maven* is installed and accessible my the `mvn` command on Git Bash or Windows CommandLine
 2. Make sure your *JAVA_HOME* is set to something like *C:\Program Files\Java\jdk1.8.0_101*
 3. Create a GitHub account, and direct message Christopher with your GitHub username
-4. Make sure you're set up on [JIRA](https://revaturetraining.atlassian.net/) (Contact Christopher if you have problems)
+4. Make sure you're set up on [JIRA](https://revaturetraining.atlassian.net/secure/RapidBoard.jspa?rapidView=48&projectKey=SMS&view=detail) (Contact Christopher if you don't have a login or if your account is inactive)
 5. Set up the environmental variables as described in Slack
 6. Clone this project on your local machine (run `git clone https://github.com/revaturelabs/staging-management-system.git` )
 7. In Git Bash, `cd` to the *Jars* folder inside of the project you just cloned, and run this command: `mvn install:install-file -Dfile=ojdbc7.jar -DgroupId=com.oracle -DartifactId=ojdbc7 -Dversion=12.1.0.1 -Dpackaging=jar`